hillkim7/nucleo-F401RE_MBI5026/README.md

 ### Overview
 This STM32 Hal based source code is to generate several signals to interface with MBI5026 16-bit constant current LED sink driver.
 The MBI5026 is kind of serial-in and parallel out IC.
 To talk with this IC a MCU has to output signals with proper timing.
-To control a MBI5016, STM32 MCU outputs four signals (CLK, SDI, LE and OE) with proper timing sync.
-By using two TIM timers it makes output signals with a proper timing.
 <br>
 ![MBI5026 timing diagram](MBI5026-timing_diagram.png)